stiles/dodgers/README.md

 ## Data storage and access

-The processed datasets are available in the `data` directory within this repository and are also uploaded to an AWS S3 bucket.
+The processed datasets — which aren't all documented below yet — are uploaded to an AWS S3 bucket.

 ### Standings